You can create a new credential, configure its properties, and assign it to a cardholder or visitor, using the Credential management task.

 Without assigning a credential, you cannot monitor the activities, or generate activity reports for that cardholder or visitor.

-In the Status section, set the status and activation period
+section, set the status and activation period for the credential.

 If the credential is inactive, the cardholder or visitor does not have access to any area.